mmcgrana/fleetdb.org/docs/server_cli.markdown

     -p <port>   TCP port to listen on (default: 3400)
     -a <addr>   Local address to listen on (default: 127.0.0.1)
     -t <num>    Maximum number of worker threads (default: 100)
-    -i <name>   Client/server protocol: one of {text,binary,bert} (default: bert) -h          Print this help and exit.
+    -h          Print this help and exit.

-For example, to start a server that writes to a file at `data.fdb`, use:
+For example, to start a server that writes to a file at `demo.db`, use:

-    $ java -cp fleetdb-all.jar fleetdb.server -f data.fdb
+    $ java -cp fleetdb-server.jar fleetdb.server -f demo.db

 You may also want to specify extra JVM options.
 For example, to run FleetDB in a "server" mode JVM with 2 gigabytes of heap space:

-    $ java -server -Xmx2g -cp fleetdb-all.jar fleetdb.server -f data.fdb
+    $ java -server -Xmx2g -cp fleetdb-server.jar fleetdb.server -f demo.db